tooledesign/pybna/pybna/testing/xx_design_document.md

 - [x]  Reconstruct the intersection layer using the intersection_from/intersection_to columns in website_neighborhood_ways.
 - [x]  Run pybna on website_neighborhood_ways to create a connected blocks table for pybna.
 - [ ]  Calculate hs/ls destination counts for each block and compare with counts generated in Step 2.
-- [ ]  Import new OSM network using pybna and run LTS
+- [x]  Import new OSM network using pybna and run LTS
+- [ ]  Run pybna LTS off website_neighborhood_ways
-- [ ]  Compare LTS in Step 6 with LTS from website in website_neighborhood_ways
+- [ ]  Compare LTS in Step 6 with LTS from website in website_neighborhood_ways, as well as the LTS values generated in Step 7

 We can document any issues or discrepancies we come across here.
 Ultimately, we need to be able to catalog any differences as either a regression (needs fixing), a neutral change (difference that results in no substantial effect), or an enhancement (fixes a problem with the original)